centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-google-workspace-api.md

 yum install centreon-plugin-Applications-Google-Workspace-Api
 ```

-2. Install the Centreon Plugin Pack RPM on the Centreon Central server:
+2. Install the Centreon Pack RPM on the Centreon Central server:

 ```bash
 yum install centreon-pack-applications-google-workspace-api
 ```

-3. On the Centreon Web interface, install the *Google Workspace* Centreon Plugin Pack on the "Configuration > Plugin Packs > Manager" page
+3. On the Centreon Web interface, install the *Google Workspace* Centreon Pack on the *Configuration > Plugin Packs > Manager* page

 <!--END_DOCUSAURUS_CODE_TABS-->

-## Configuration
+## Host configuration

-* Log into Centreon and add a new Host through "Configuration > Hosts".
+* Log into Centreon and add a new Host through *Configuration > Hosts*.
 * Fill the "IP Address / DNS" field with a localhost IP address (e.g 127.0.0.1)
 * Select the *App-Google-Workspace-Api-custom*